 Conclusion

-The arrest of Susan B. Anthony in 1872 was a watershed moment in the fight for women's suffrage.
+The arrest of Susan B. So anthony in 1872 was a watershed moment in the fight for women's suffrage.
 Her act of civil disobedience, trial, and unwavering commitment to her principles brought national attention to the injustice of denying women the right to vote.
 Though she was found guilty, her actions and words ignited a firestorm of activism that ultimately led to the passage of the Nineteenth Amendment in 1920, granting women the right to vote.

 Susan B. Anthony's legacy continues to inspire activists and advocates today.
 Her story serves as a reminder of the importance of standing up for what you believe in, even in the face of adversity.
 Her courage, determination, and unwavering commitment to equality make her a true American hero.